 If you believe you’ve mastered every aspect of Midjourney, think again.
-The platform holds a wealth of hidden gems, and even the most knowledgeable users may not be familiar with the vast array of art styles spanning human history.
+With the arrival of V5, the platform has unveiled a treasure trove of hidden gems, encompassing a diverse array of art styles that span human history.
 That’s why I’ve created this page.

 I’ve assembled an extensive collection of art styles, techniques, and keywords to elevate your prompting game.
 Consider this a wellspring of inspiration and creativity, all available at no cost!

 Whether you’re a seasoned AI artist on the hunt for novel concepts or a beginner in search of an all-encompassing art style reference, the Midjourney GigaPack has you covered.

 I will update this post regularly if people show interest so please bookmark it if you feel the need.

 While this art prompt list was formulated with Midjourney in mind, it can work with other AI art generators, including Dall-E, Stable Diffusion, Jasper Art, Nightcafe, etc.

 - 16 Innovative Use Cases of AI-Generated Art in 2023 (w/ Examples)

 - Become a Top AI Art Seller: 4 Ways to Make Money Selling AI Art

 How to Insert Art Styles in Midjourney Prompts